Skip to main content

 Written by Moreen

-In January 2025, we launched a pilot to test sending Accurx individual patient messages via the NHS App, in collaboration with NHS England.
+In January 2025, we launched a pilot to test sending Accurx individual patient messages via the NHS App to certain practices, in collaboration with NHS England.

 Over 12 weeks, we gathered significant data and conducted in-depth interviews.
-The findings show that iterations to the app, greater patient uptake, and further data collection are all necessary before we can roll out this functionality nationally.
+The findings show that app iterations, greater patient uptake, and further data collection are necessary before we can roll out this functionality nationwide.
 The NHS App is a critical part of delivering digital-first, patient-centred care, and we’re committed to this journey with NHS England.
-We’re currently working on a shared roadmap of improvements with NHS England, which will support being able to roll this functionality out to all practices nationally.
+We’re currently working on a shared roadmap of improvements with NHS England, which will enable us to roll out this functionality to all practices nationwide.

 How does the Individual Messaging and NHS App feature work?